 A week before Chinese New Year, families who celebrate this festival will be flocking to the market to buy crates of mandarin oranges amongst other things.
 Here in Malaysia, we call it kum in Cantonese which sounds like ‘gold’ or ‘wealth’.
 We like filling our houses with ‘gold’ and giving them away when we visit friends and relatives during this season.

 What do we do during Chinese New Year?
 Plenty.
-We dressed up in our news clothes, light fire crackers, giveaway or receive angpao (red packets which money in them) and we eat all day.
+We dressed up in our news clothes, light fire crackers, giveaway or receive angpao (red envelopes with money in them) and we eat all day.
 In between lavish main meals, we’ll snack on cookies, jellies and…mandarin oranges.

 However, I have a problem with this citrus fruit.
 I don’t like peeling it with my manicured nails.
 So I discovered a super easy way to peel mandarin oranges without using my fingers: